 The next step…

-Now that you understand the basics of FTP, have a look in our Using FTP tutorials to see if your FTP program is listed.
+Now that you understand the basics of FTP, have a look in my Using FTP tutorials to see if your FTP program is listed.
 These tutorials give you more information about your particular program.